Matthew-Bunge-Software/Damocles/README.txt

-Implementation of an original board game designed by Joseph Mohammed, a moran.
+Implementation of an original board game designed by Joseph Mohammed, a moranic moran.